Bisquick Recipes

 Introduction

 If you like old recipes, you've come to the right place.
 This website is full of some great old fashioned recipes from the oldest cookbooks I could find.
 Most of the recipes are marked with the date of the cookbook, so you will know what they were using back then to prepare it.
-If they are not marked they are from my own recipe file.
+If they are not marked they are from my own recipe box.
 My favorite recipes require few ingredients, but some are so good, it's worth the extra ingredients.

 Most of the recipes on these pages vary from the 1920's to the 1970's.
 It just seems they cooked food in simpler ways back then.